Sorinace/Final-project-Django--2021--Scoala-Informala/README.md

 In this section, please provide a brief overview of the design of your application and highlight the main components and the interaction between them.

 ###  Implementation
+You need to install python and to install all the necesary library, run the command: pip install -r requirements.txt

 ##### Functionalities
 Implemented it and describe its input and output in your application: